luiscastaned/comparative-circRNA-protein-interaction-analysis/README.md

 The workflow was designed to analyze up to 300 complexes generated with HDOCK, corresponding to three experimental conditions:

-- Wild-type helicase/circRNA
+- Wild-type helicase EHI_151600/circRNA
-- UAP56/circRNA
+- UAP56 Human/circRNA
-- AAAA mutant/circRNA
+- EHI_151600 AAAA mutant/circRNA

 The pipeline automatically: